TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Crash when turning on drawing of cast raycasts

-- Communicate with the server somehow from localhost?

 - make layer with insects hoverable in editor

 - some strange recurring problem with H (temporarily hiding layers) not working